-The summer holiday is reaching its end and it’s time to get back into your normal routine.
-Over the holiday season, you’ve been laid-back and relaxed at home while indulging in the lovely festive food with family.
+The summer holiday is about to start and it’s time to get into a workout routine.
+During the winter season, you’ve been laid-back and relaxed at home while indulging in the lovely food with family.
 But not it’s time to set up a resolution or two.
-Getting active is a common resolution but it’s also one you might not even think about by late February.
+Getting active is a common resolution but it’s also one you might not even think about by late December.

 Why are workout goals always the hardest?
 Stay strong when you feel tempted to eat that mouth-watering cupcake.
 Move all the negativity out of your way.
 Don’t even think of hitting the snooze button when it’s gym time.
 Don’t join a gym or health club just to put your mind at ease.
 Join because you want to reach a goal.
 Motivation comes from within.
 Getting yourself a new gym outfit from Triumph South Africa will also inspire you to hit the gym.
 A stylish workout outfit just might be enough motivation to get you going.

 Make your fitness goal as attainable as possible.
 Start off small with three sessions per week.
 Discipline yourself.
 You can easily cheat on your diet by enjoying a Tuesday afternoon doughnut or two at the office.
 Don’t fall into this trap.
 Set a goal you know you’ll reach.

 Here are a few tips on how to hold on to that fitness goal.

 If you want to reach anything, it all starts with having faith in yourself and the confidence to actually do it.
 There’s nothing more critical than setting up a fitness plan and sticking to it.
 For instance, if you set a goal that you want to lose 20 kilograms by April, you first have to trust yourself and believe that you’re able to achieve it.
 It’ll get tough but that doesn’t mean you should give up.
 Never give up on something that you want to achieve.
 It’s normal to think you won’t make it, but always try to look on the bright side.
 Confidence simply leads to success.